netdata/netdata/docs/monitor/configure-alarms.md

     -   The symbols `.` and `_`.
     -   Cannot be `chart name`, `dimension name`, `family name`, or `chart variable names`.
 -   `on`: Which chart the entity listens to.
--   `lookup`: Which metrics the alarm monitors, the duration of time to monitor, and how to process the metrics into a usable format.
+-   `lookup`: Which metrics the alert monitors, the duration of time to monitor, and how to process the metrics into a usable format.
     -   `average`: Calculate the average of all the metrics collected.
     -   `-1m`: Use metrics from 1 minute ago until now to calculate that average.
     -   `percentage`: Clarify that we're calculating a percentage of RAM usage.
     -   `of used`: Specify which dimension (`used`) on the `system.ram` chart you want to monitor with this entity.
 -   `units`: Use percentages rather than absolute units.
--   `every`: How often to perform the `lookup` calculation to decide whether or not to trigger this alarm.
+-   `every`: How often to perform the `lookup` calculation to decide whether or not to trigger this alert.
--   `warn`/`crit`: The value at which Netdata should trigger a warning or critical alarm.
+-   `warn`/`crit`: The value at which Netdata should trigger a warning or critical alert.
 This example uses simple syntax, but most pre-configured health entities use [hysteresis](/health/REFERENCE.md#special-usage-of-the-conditional-operator) to avoid superfluous notifications.
--   `info`: A description of the alarm, which will appear in the dashboard and notifications.
+-   `info`: A description of the alert, which will appear in the dashboard and notifications.

 In human-readable format: